Atlys

 • Health and Care Worker visa minimum salary £25,000 — care workers and senior care workers continue to have a separate, lower threshold given staffing shortages in the NHS.

-• Graduate visa post-study work period reduced to 18 months for most degrees (PhD graduates retain 3 years) — implementation began in mid-2025, fully in effect for 2026 graduates.
+• Graduate visa post-study work period reduced to 18 months for most degrees (PhD graduates retain 3 years) — fully in effect for 2026 graduates.

 • English language requirement tightened for dependants on Skilled Worker visas — must demonstrate B1 level English at extension stage.

-• ETA scheme expansion — fully enforced for visa-exempt nationalities (Indian passport holders are not affected directly, but dual nationals are).
+• ETA scheme expansion — fully enforced for visa-exempt nationalities (e.g., US, Canadian, Australian, Japanese passport holders).
+Visa-requiring nationalities are not affected directly, but dual nationals should verify.

-• Tuberculosis (TB) test requirement remains for stays over 6 months from India.
+• Tuberculosis (TB) test requirement remains for applicants from specific countries for stays over 6 months.

 The Legal Framework: Appendix V and Part 9

 Every UK visa refusal cites a specific provision of the Immigration Rules.
-Understanding which provision drove your refusal — or which provision your file is at risk under — determines everything you can and cannot do next.
-For Indian applicants, two parts of the rules govern almost every refusal pattern:
+Understanding which provision drove your refusal, or which provision your file is at risk under determines everything you can and cannot do next.
+Two parts of the rules govern almost every refusal pattern:

 Appendix V: The Visitor Rules